ginkgostreet/ginkgo-docs-grav/pages/03.architecture/02.information-architecture/docs.md

 We need some documentation here about how we want our guides to be User Story centric, and the delineation between use-case guides and interface guides.

+### Objective

+Each objective, goal, or use case has it's own directory.
+How the information is organized can vary from project to project, based on the needs of the project.
+User stories should be kept thin by linking to internal and external references, rather than expounding on pre-requisites, concepts, or in-depth instructions.

+### References

+Can explain abstract concepts, detail tool (interface) documentation, or reference external documentation i.e. bibliographic reference.

 ## Manifest

+### Feature (Deployed)

 ## Roadmap